GhostHeron/PhysicsNotes/notes.md

 E07 SRQ Electric potential

 1. The first is change in potential electric energy, and the second is just potential energy in the moment.
 2. the electric potential energy relies on charge, electric field strength, and displacement from reference point in the field
+3. The conditions neccessary are that friction and radiation are not present.
+4. No, there is not a single correct reference point that electric potential energy measurements must be taken from.
+5.